kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

     -   Associated CPT:  84460

-### AMYLASE (Amylase, total in blood)
+### AMYLASE (Amylase in blood)

+***UNDER REVIEW***

--   Common Name:
+-   Common Name: Amylase total
--   Long Name:
+-   Long Name: Amylase, total in blood
--   Test Type:
+-   Test Type: AMYLASE
 -   Panels:
 -   Equivalent Tests:
 -   Not Equivalent Tests:
--   Indications:
--   Description:
+-   Indications: Elevated amylase levels often suggest a problem with the pancreas, such as acute or chronic pancreatitis, pancreatic tumors, or blockages in the pancreatic duct.
+Other conditions, including salivary gland infections (like mumps), ruptured ectopic pregnancy, intestinal blockage, or kidney problems, can also cause high amylase levels.
+Low amylase levels are less common but can indicate chronic pancreatitis (where the pancreas is damaged and produces less amylase), liver failure, or cystic fibrosis.
+-   Description: An amylase blood test, also known as a serum amylase test, measures the level of the enzyme amylase in your bloodstream.
+Amylase is primarily produced by the pancreas and salivary glands and plays a vital role in digesting carbohydrates into simpler sugars for absorption.
 -   Related Tests:
--   Approximate Reference Range (Each site will have slight variations):
+-   Approximate Reference Range (Each site will have slight variations): The normal reference range for amylase in a blood test for an adult is generally 30 to 110 units per liter (U/L)
 -   Comments:
 -   Test Method Variance:
 -   Other: